4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 }
 ```

-Wait what?!
-It doesn't look very complex does it...
+Wait, what?!
+It doesn't look very complex, does it...
 Hmm, let's compile it and take a look:

 ```
 $ gcc -o hello hello.c